TomasBarry/DistroProject/README.md

 ## Overview
 We were tasked with building a distributed file server.
 This file server was to be secure and capable of handling multiple clients and replica file servers.
 A number of challenges were presented by this project however by tackling the project methodically the entire system could be developed.

+Consider the following description of how files are exchanged by the server:
+A Client registers with the Auth server.
+If a client wants a file `a.txt` then it encrypts a message using it's private key and sends that message to the directory server.
+The directory server requests the public key for that user so it can interpret the message.
+The directory server decides what File server should handle the request and forwards the original (encrypted) request to the chosen file server.
+The file server decrypts the message and sends back `a.txt` encrypted with the users public key.

+This ensures that only the appropriate individuals in the system can decode messages and no malicious third party can see what a user is doing.

+## Development
 The development procedure was as follows:

 1. Map out the system on paper and how each services is conneced